mayank1513/typingfx/lib/README.md

 }
 ```

+---

 ### 💬 API Feedback Welcome

 We're exploring the best API design for component animation.
-If you have ideas or requirements, please open an [issue or discussion](https://github.com/react18-tools/typingfx/issues).
+If you have ideas or requirements, please open an [issue](https://github.com/react18-tools/typingfx/issues) or comment on [this discussion](https://github.com/react18-tools/typingfx/discussions/4).

 ---